What is the Agile Manifesto?

-9. Constant focus on technical excellence and good design increases agility.
+9. Continuous attention to technical excellence and good design enhances agility.

-10. Simplicity- the art of maximizing the amount of work not done -is essential.
+10. Simplicity--the art of maximizing the amount of work not done--is essential.

 11. The best architectures, requirements, and designs emerge from self-organizing teams.

 Teams that plan a lot in advance often have complex designs.
 In a self-organizing team, there are no specific requirements and design phases.
-The team organizes itself to plan the project and for this, they often come together, break the project into small parts according to their functions and start to evolve from the parts that could be most valuable to the company.
+The team organizes itself to plan the project and for this, they often come together, break the project into small parts according to their functions, and start to evolve from the parts that could be most valuable to the company.

 In summary, it can be said that the Agile Manifesto is an important basis for agile methods in project management.
 The core values and principles of the manifesto provide orientation and help to work together effectively and successfully in a team.